 Also of interest is that Staples has more people living here who work in computers and math than 95% of the places in the US.

-Staples’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Staples’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Staples, however, the average commute to work is quite long.
 On average, people spend 34.02 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Staples citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.57% of adults 25 and older in Staples have a college degree.
+The percentage of adults in Staples who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Staples have a bachelor's degree or advanced degree.

 The per capita income in Staples in 2022 was $39,838, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $159,352 for a family of four.
 However, Staples contains both very wealthy and poor people as well.